mvp5464/interviewPrep/typeScript.md

         - Interface: Uses extends for inheritance.
         - Type: Uses intersection types (&) for combining types.

+    iv- Interface is used for object only BUT types are used for all (string, object, etc)

       4. Function Overloads:
         - Interface: Can define multiple function signatures (overloads).
         - Type: Can define function types but less naturally supports overloads.